Study Design

 You're likely building something large and complicated with many moving parts.
 It's tempting to test everything.
 While we applaud the ambition, it's better to limit your scope.
-There are a few ways to do this depending on the kind of research you're doing.
+There are a few ways to do this based on the kind of research you do.

 - Use existing flows.
 As part of your design process you're likely coming up with user flows—a series of UI states or steps that people will need to work through.
 A flow can roughly map to a SoundingBox task.

 - Think about what people can handle.
 People will spend roughly 10 or 15 minutes on your study.
 Try to make whatever you want to test (your scope) fit into that window.
 If you can't, then break your study up into multiple studies.

 SoundingBox studies consist of a handful of tasks and questions.
 Make sure that all of your tasks and questions don't exceed a reasonable scope.
 Don't forget, now that you're a master researcher, you're comfortable running multiple tests to answer different questions.
 Each can have a scope.
 Defining a good scope also helps simplify analyzing and communicating results.